BekajMelos/oms-sensemaking/docs/dev-guide/cookbook/001-new-sensemaker-with-rest-api.md

 #### Step 3.
 Add Unit Tests

-At this point, we have a standalone Sensemaker that is ready to be integrated into the OMS Sensemaking service.
+At this point, we have a standalone Sensemaker that is ready to be integrated into the ATOMS Sensemaking service.
 Before we do that, it is worth taking the time to create some basic unit tests for the new sensemaker.

 The oms_sensemaking unit tests are located in the `tests` directory.
 They